matloff/cdparcoord/README.md

 ##### Example

-This example involves data from the 2000 U.S. census, on programmers and engineers in Silicon Valley, a dataset included with the package.
+This example involves data from the 2000 U.S. census on programmers and engineers in Silicon Valley, a dataset included with the package.

 Suppose our interest is exploring whether women encounter wage discrimination.
 Of course we won't settle such a complex question here, but it will serve as a good example of the use of the package.

-We first load the data, and select some of the columns for display/ We also remove same very high wages (at least in the context of the year 2000) to make the display easier.
+We first load the data, and select some of the columns for display.
+We also remove some very high wages (at least in the context of the year 2000) to make the display easier.

 ```R